 As a result, it’s impossible for any manufacturer to accurately predict the life expectancy of a cricket bat especially in the modern era of short forms of cricket and cheaper substandard cricket balls.

 Aldred Cricket Bats come with a 6 month warrantry from the date of purchase.
 The warranty covers reasonable use Aldred Cricket Bats LTD. Reasonable use involves, and is limited to, use of Aldred Cricket Bats to hit balls specifically designed for the use in the sport of cricket.
 It excludes damage caused by the use of poor quality balls, mistimed shots/Yorkers, tapping and normal wear and tear.
+Toe splits and damage are not covered under warranty.

 Proof of purchase will be required to support any warranty claim.
 Bats returned under warranty will be assessed by Paul Aldred himself.
 Following the assessment, the bat will either be repaired or, if a repair is not viable, replaced or part replaced (i.e. a new bat offered at a significantly discounted price) depending on the nature of the damage and its general condition.